都姫婚

 Shonai Shrine | Yamagata Prefecture

-Name: Shonai Shrine
+■Name: Shonai Shrine (Shonai Jinja)

-Tadatsugu Sakai I
+First Generation: Lord Tadatsugu Sakai

-Ietsugu Sakai II
+Second Generation: Lord Ietsugu Sakai

-Tadakatsu Sakai III
+Third Generation: Lord Tadakatsu Sakai

-Address: 4-1 Baba-cho, Tsuruoka-shi, Yamagata
+■Address: 4-1 Baba-cho, Tsuruoka City, Yamagata Prefecture

 For details on pricing plans, options, etc., please see the details page.